mulle-sde/mulle-sourcetree/dox/marks/Marks.md

 ### dependency

 Entries marked `no-dependency` do not partake in the linkorder output, if they are part of a `no-static-link` or `only-standalone` agglomeration.

 ### only-standalone

 ### no-intermediate-link

 ### no-dynamic-link

+A dependency or library marked no-dynamic-link can only be statically linked.
+(What's the difference to only-static-link ?)

 ### no-static-link